Some may think that giving away free stuff to your audience stops them from converting and buying, but this couldn’t be further from the truth.

 When it comes to branding, make sure to include your logo and color palette throughout your freebie.
 Research has proven time and time again that people retain more from images than just text so including both pictures, your logo, and your brand colors is the perfect way for your audience to remember your great offer.

-Now that you have come up with the perfect freebie topic, it’s time to start writing!
-Use your freebie as part of your content strategy and stay on track by grabbing my monthly network marketing content planner below.
+Now that you have come up with the perfect freebie topic, it’s time to start building your email list!
+Use your freebie as part of list building strategy by grabbing my email follow-up planner below.